benjaminion/upgrading-ethereum-book/src/book.md

 Taken together, these rewards are designed to incentivise the whole network to collaborate to do efficient attestation aggregation (proposers want to include only well-aggregated attestations; validators want to get their attestations included, so will ensure that they get well aggregated).

-With Altair, this whole mechanism has been replaced by [`ParticipationFlags`](/part3/config/types#participationflags).
+This whole mechanism was replaced in the Altair upgrade by [`ParticipationFlags`](/part3/config/types#participationflags).

 #### `Eth1Data`